-If the mix of natural scenery and ancient history excite you, figure out where you can stay on your visit here.
+If the mix of natural scenery and ancient history excite you, check out your hotel options and book your visit here.

 #8: Hangzhou, China

 The Leifeng Pagoda is a five-story, eight-sided tower that is a replica of an ancient structure built in 975 AD, but which collapsed around 100 years ago.
-The tower had previously been attacked by Japanese pirates, and many of its bricks pilfered by locals, believing them to carry folk-medicine cures (this is what led to its collapse).
-The Liuhe Pagoda is another ancient Pagoda in the area.
+The tower had previously been attacked by Japanese pirates, and many of its bricks were pilfered by locals, believing them to carry folk-medicine cures (eventually leading to its collapse).
+The Liuhe Pagoda is another picturesque, ancient Pagoda in the area.

 Lovers of nature will appreciate the peaceful wooded wonderland of Dreaming of the Tiger Spring, where water seeps out from the quartz rocks and is used for brewing tea.
 Xixi National Wetland Park is a scenic place for taking in the natural flora and fauna of the area.
 West Lake itself is very popular for strolling visitors who take in its beauty and explore the pagodas, bridges, and temples of the area, one of which is the wealthy Temple of the Soul’s Retreat.

 If the scenic beauty of China is what stirs your traveling soul, browse the selection of hotels here.

 #9: Lhasa, China (Tibet)